Help With Domestic Violence

 30-50% of transgender people will experience domestic violence in their lifetime.

 - Females ages 16-24 are more vulnerable to intimate partner violence than any other age group at the rate almost triple the national average.

 - 44% of lesbian women and 61% of bisexual women have experienced rape, physical violence, and/or stalking by an intimate partner at some point in their lifetime, as opposed to 35% of heterosexual women (National Coalition of Anti-Violence Programs 2016 report)

 - In 2015, 54 people died in Washington State as a result of domestic violence (Washington State Coalition Against Domestic Violence)

-- Our crisis line is answered over 3,800 times per year, and in that year we help over 13,000 survivors and their kids in our Alternatives to Domestic Violence Program.
+- Our helpline is answered over 3,800 times per year, and in that year we help over 13,000 survivors and their kids in our Domestic Violence Service Center.

 Community Awareness and Training